ivoa/cosmopterix/docker/pgsql/README.md

 The container image also includes a startup script for the the`psql` commandline client.

-Using the Docker `exec` command to run `psql-client` will launch the psql commandline client and automatically connect it to the new database.
+Using the Docker `exec` command to run `psql-client` will launch the psql commandline client and automatically connects it to the new database.

 ```
     docker exec \